lazyGamers/mvp-docs/justice/justice.md

 ## Laws

-A law can be anything, but it must not be ambigous.
+A law can be anything, but it must not be ambiguous.
 Punishment and target must be clearly specified.

 ## Trial